VoronDesign/VoronUsers/printer_mods/CGrassin/V0.1_CR10_E3_Mini_Afterburner/README.md

 ## Print settings

-As stated in the Voron documentation:
+Print the "stl/Cowling_CR10_AllMetal_builtin_support.STL" file with the settings stated in the Voron documentation:
-* ABS
+* ABS filament
-* 0.2mm layer hight
+* layer hight = 0.2 mm
-* 0.4mm extrusion width
+* extrusion width = 0.4 mm
-* 40% infill
+* infill density = 40%
-* wall count 4
+* wall count = 4
-* top/bottom layers 5
+* top/bottom layers count = 5

-However, support material is required to support the insert lip.
-You should use a custom support plugin or tweek the "Minimum support area" setting to avoid getting support material everywhere.
+* no support material

+Note: a version with no built-in support material is also included in this mod "stl/Cowling_CR10_AllMetal.STL".
+This file is not recommended and requires support material generation under the inserts lip.

 ## Bom